If people are of one heart even the yellow earth can become gold

 Sun Gum Saan Ltd (New Gold Mountain) is a social enterprise formed by the Dunedin Chinese Garden Trust and the Otago and Southland Chinese Association.

 The current directors of New Gold Mountain are Malcolm Wong (chair), Teresa Chan, Yuet Khwan Marshall and Christine Wong.
-The current secretary is Jo-Ann Chin.
+The current secretary is Jenny Chen.

 Malcolm Wong

 Dunedin-born Chartered Accountant Malcolm Wong (ONZM) was instrumental in the inception and building of a local treasure - Lan Yuan, Australasia’s only authentic Chinese Garden.
-In creating a space for locals and visitors to celebrate Aotearoa’s Chinese heritage, Malcolm gained something more - a deeper understanding and appreciation of his own ancestry and he regards Lan Yuan as his tūrangawaewae.
+In creating a space for locals and visitors to celebrate Aotearoa’s Chinese heritage, Malcolm gained something more - a deeper understanding and appreciation of his own ancestry and he regards Lan Yuan as the foremost footprint of Chinese identity in New Zealand.
 Malcolm has held many voluntary roles, including as a trustee on the Chinese Poll Tax Heritage Trust.
 He has also been Chair of the Dunedin Chinese Gardens Trust since 2008 and on the University of Otago Council since 2018.

 I feel deeply connected to this whenua with both my grandparents having paid the Poll Tax and I have a responsibility to continue telling the story of the amazing journey of our tupuna for our tamariki and mokopuna.
 The Chinese were one of the founding peoples of this whenua and we take up the legacy of this mantle with pride.